|

 Converting Payroll from Zimbabwe Gold to USD

-This guide will assist in converting an existing payroll from Zimbabwe Gold to United Stated Dollar.
+This guide will assist in converting an existing payroll from Zimbabwe Gold to United States Dollar.

 1. Go to Setup > Tax > New 2.
 Enter the tax bands as shown below:

-Note: If the effective date is the first of the month, in which you are starting the setup.
+Please take note of the following: •The effective date is the first of the month in which you are starting the setup.
 The pension deductible is USD $5400 per annum effective 01/01/2025.
-Prorate the amount based on the number of months left in the year e.g. (5400/12 x remaining months)
+Prorate the amount based on the number of months left in the year e.g. (5400/12 x remaining months).
+Following the tax tables below, the payroll is being converted to United states dollar starting in March, hence, the Deductible pension becomes 5400/12 x 10 = 4500. •The Elderly tax credit age lower limit is 55 years. •Select the NSSA code that you use in your Payroll, it can be any code different from 400.

-3. Click on OK when done to save changes .
+3. Click OK when done to save changes.

 Applying the tax tables to employees